A grey rabbit for fly strike on rabbits

 After surgery, your rabbit will need some antibiotics to help fight any infection.
 They might also need some fluid therapy and painkillers to help them get better.

 Fly strike wounds can take a long time to heal, which means your bunny could be at risk of fly strike again.
 Further infection can also be a problem.
-During the healing process it’s really important that the rabbit is nursed carefully to make sure there aren’t any complications.
+During the healing process, the rabbit must be nursed carefully to make sure there aren’t any complications.

 Prevention is definitely better than cure when it comes to fly strike.
-It’s so important that you do all you can in reducing the risk and preventing your rabbit from getting fly strike.
+It’s so important that you do all you can to reduce the risk and prevent your rabbit from getting fly strike.

-• Check them twice a day for a dirty bottom/tail and clean them straight away if they are dirty
+• Check them twice a day for a dirty bottom or tail, and clean them immediately if they are dirty.

 Prevention is the best course of action when it comes to fly strike!
 But, if you’re unlucky and your bunny is affected, don’t forget that fly strike in rabbits is an emergency… take your bunny to the vet immediately!